 Trying to decide between MailChimp and ConvertKit?
 You may be wondering which email provider is best for your needs.
-In this guide, we’ll share a comparison chart of MailChimp vs. ConvertKit.
+In this review, we’ll share a comparison chart of MailChimp vs ConvertKit.

 |Free Plan||30-day free trial|